-Nature and Purpose of Organization The Canadian Pony Club is a non-profit organization incorporated without share capital under the laws of the Canada Not-for-Profit Corporations Act.
-The Canadian Pony Club functions as the national coordinating body promoting "Loyalty, Character and Sportsmanship" in young people through education and competition in equestrian activities.
-The Canadian Pony Club is a registered charity and, as such, is exempt from income tax and may issue income tax receipts to donors.
+Nature and Purpose of Organization The Canadian Pony Club (the "Organization") is a non-profit organization incorporated without share capital under the laws of the Canada Not-for-Profit Corporations Act.
+The Organization functions as the national coordinating body promoting "Loyalty, Character and Sportsmanship" in young people through education and competition in equestrian activities.
+The Organization is a registered charity and, as such, is exempt from income tax and may issue income tax receipts to donors.
 These financial statements reflect only the assets, liabilities, income and expenses of the national organization and do not include information relating to its affiliated regional organizations nor individual Clubs.
 Basis of Accounting The financial statements have been prepared using Canadian accounting standards for not-for-profit organizations.
-Revenue Recognition The Canadian Pony Club follows the deferral method of accounting for contributions, which includes donations and grants.
+Revenue Recognition The Organization follows the deferral method of accounting for contributions, which includes donations and grants.
 Revenue from head fees, testing fees and entry fees are recognized as income in the year to which the fee applies.
 Any revenue received in advance of the year that they relate to is recorded as deferred revenue.
 Donations and sponsorships are recognized when received unless it is externally restricted for a specific purpose.
 Externally restricted donations are recognized as income in the year the related expense is incurred.
 Supplies sales and other revenues are recognized upon delivery of the related goods or services.
+Contributed Services Volunteers contribute many hours per year to assist the Organization in carrying out its activities.
+Due to the difficulty of determining their fair value, contributed services are not recognized in the financial statements.
+Inventory Inventory includes badges, pins and various other supplies.
+Cost is determined using the first-in first-out method.
+Tangible Capital Assets The Organization's average annual revenues for the preceding two years is less than \$500,000 and, as a result, the Organization is not required to record tangible capital assets and amortize the costs over their estimated useful life.
+Tangible capital assets are not recorded in the statement of financial position.
+Tangible capital assets are expensed in the year they are acquired.